Search

 Four Stages of Anger

-Understanding the stages of anger can help you recognize and manage your emotions before they escalate to more severe levels.
+Understanding the stages of anger can help you recognise and manage your emotions before they escalate to more severe levels.
 Each stage represents a progression in emotional intensity and physical response.

 Here are the four stages of anger: